webpack/webpack.js.org/src/content/api/module-methods.md

 T> Note that `webpackInclude` and `webpackExclude` options do not interfere with the prefix. eg: `./locale`.

-`webpackExports`: tells webpack to only bundle the used exports of a module when using dynamic imports.
+`webpackExports`: tells webpack to only bundle the specified exports of a module.
 It can decrease the output size of a chunk.
 Available since [webpack 5.0.0-beta.18](https://github.com/webpack/webpack/releases/tag/v5.0.0-beta.18).

 ## CommonJS